bsoo3/Meteor-Web-App/README.md

 Going to learn Metero, this is a javascript library.
 I will link the youtube tutorial about the library

-Will be posting code in this repository.
+Will be posting code in this repository and also notes.